 While being asked to write a character reference letter can be flattering, it can also be a bit intimidating.
 If you need to create this type of letter, consider using one of the sample letters provided here as a starting point rather than beginning from a blank page.

-The sample letters below can all be downloaded, edited, saved and printed.
-Choose the template that best represents your relationship to the person you're writing a letter for and you'll be on your way to penning an effective letter that accurately conveys the points you want to share.
-If you need help downloading any of these letters, check out these helpful tips for working with printables.
+The example letters below are customizable templates that can be downloaded, edited, saved and printed.
+Choose the sample document that best represents your relationship to the person who has requested a character reference letter to begin.
+Just click the image of the letter and it will open as an editable PDF document.
+If you need help downloading these letters, check out these helpful tips for working with printables.

-If you are asked to write a character reference on behalf of a personal contact, the letter below is the best option for you.
-It will work whether you're writing a letter for a classmate, someone you met through a community organization, a teammate or anyone else with which you have a personal relationship.
-Click the image to download the document.
+If you are asked to write a character reference on behalf of a friend or other personal contact, the letter below is the best option for you.
+It will work whether you're writing a letter for a classmate, someone you met through a community organization, a teammate, a relative, or anyone else with whom you have a personal relationship.

-If you're a teacher who has been asked to write a character reference for a student, the letter template below is designed for your needs.
-Click the image below to access the document.
+If you're a teacher, youth leader, or other individual who has been asked to write a character reference for a student, the letter template below is designed for your needs.

 Consider the Implications

 Any time you agree to provide a reference for someone, it's important to consider the implications.
-The letter you write can help or hinder someone's chances of accomplishing a goal can be very important to that person.
-Only accept if you can truthfully provide a positive, helpful reference and if you plan to honor your commitment.
-Once you have accepted, follow through with what you have promised to do and do so in a timely, professional manner.
+Character references are often needed in support of a person's application for a job or a scholarship, in consideration for a leadership role with an organization, for a court proceeding, or another significant situation.
+The letter you write can help or hinder someone's chances of accomplishing an important goal.
+Only agree to write such a letter if you can truthfully provide a positive, helpful reference and if you plan to honor your commitment.
+Once you have accepted, follow through with what you have promised in a timely, professional manner.